 Application tutorials and documentations in M33 release

-We have updated detailed documentations and tutorials in this M30 release which updates and merges with the previous releases.
-For each application tutorial, based on users feedback we obtained for this release and previous ones, we have made a huge improvement on both learning side and development side of the documentation.
+We have updated detailed documentations and tutorials in this M33 release which updates and merges with the previous releases.
+For each application tutorial, based on users feedback we obtained for this release and previous ones, we have made an improvement on both learning side and development side of the documentation.
 We divided VECMAtk tutorials into two formats, namely static and interactive.
-The static tutorials are accompanied with the M24 VECMAtk release while the interactive tutorials continued to be available in this release.
+The static tutorials are accompanied with the previous M24 VECMAtk release while the interactive tutorials continued to be available in this release.
 Both static tutorial interactive tutorial are constantly updated in the latest release.
-The publicly available deliverable D3.5 published on the main VECMA website.
+The publicly available deliverable D3.5 published on the main VECMA website provides further information.

 The comprehensive all-in-one VECMAtk tutorials containing all following components which establishes a platform for verification, validation and uncertainty quantification (VVUQ).

 The interactive tutorials with Jupyter Notebook provide a portable training environment without requiring the installation of the VECMAtk components.
 Specifically, these tutorials focus on trying out FabSim3, EasyVVUQ, QCG-PilotJob and EasyVVUQ-QCGPJ using example applications.
 These interactive tutorials offer unique opportunities to teach and learn independently on how to perform VVUQ analysis.

 The links to the detailed tutorials for the VECMAtk components and applications are provided below:

 FabSim3 is an automation toolkit written in Python 3 featuring an integrated test infrastructure and a flexible plugin system.
 There are several plugins available from a diverse range of scientific domains, such as